Porta Felice

 Porta Felice is a monumental city gate of Palermo, Sicily; the gate is located in the zone of the Foro Italico and the Castellammare quarter.
-It represents the water-side entrance into what was formerly known as Via Cassaro, the most ancient main street of the city, but renamed Via Vittorio Emanuele after Italian unification.
+It represents the water-side entrance into Via Vittorio Emanuele (formerly the Cassaro), the most ancient main street of the city.
 The gate was built in Renaissance and Baroque styles between the 16th and 17th centuries.

 History

 In 1581 the street of the Cassaro was extended in the vicinity of the sea.
 The Viceroy of Sicily Marcantonio Colonna decided to build a monumental gate in the new water-side entrance of the Cassaro (the same thing was done on the opposite side with Porta Nuova).
 The gate was named after the wife of Colonna, Felice Orsini.
 On 6 July 1582 the groundbreaking ceremony took place.

 In the following years the construction was stopped.
 In 1602 the new Viceroy Lorenzo Suárez de Figueroa y Córdoba, Duke of Feria, decided to resume the work.
 The project was assigned to the senatorial architect Mariano Smiriglio.
 When he died, in 1636, the work was assigned to Pietro Novelli.
 In 1637 the gate was completed.
 In 1642 two fountains were added.

-During the Second world war the right pillar was almost entirely destroyed by aerial bombing.
+During the Second World War the right pillar was almost entirely destroyed by aerial bombing.
 Later, a restoration has partially succeeded in restoring Porta Felice to its former glory.